mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 or ToDoist is that you're actually profitable.
 Right?
 And so I think this was also one of the things that you had in your mind very early on to have this profitable business that you are not.
-Really, depending on the funding of others.
+Really, depending on funding of others.
 But when was the time that you got to this point of profitability?
 Was that, was it immediately, or did you invest like a year or two before, you know, ToDoist was actually bringing in some, some revenue that you could actually live off and sustainably build that product.